The Jonathan and Barbara Silver Foundation 2026 Grant for Writing on Sculpture

 Questions or concerns regarding the application can be directed to info@jonathanandbarbarasilverfoundation.org.

-Eligibility Requirements – 2025 Grant for Sculpture
+Eligibility Requirements – 2026 Grant for Writing on Sculpture

 You are eligible to apply for the sculpture grant if you meet the following requirements:

-You are a sculptor.
+You are an individual.

 You are a citizen or permanent resident of the United States, or you hold an O-1 Visa.